 5. Allow indoor plants into your home that serve a purpose.
 I won't lie, I suck at keeping most plants alive and I hardly have the room.
 However research shows that many plants are good at cleaning the air and some specifically help handle formaldehyde which is one of the most common carcinogens found in all of our homes because it's used in so many manufactured things.
 Plants like a Boston Fern, English Ivy and even small palm trees can clean the air.
 For more info visit this link.
 You can also use a Himalayan Salt Lamp to do the trick (coming soon to my home).

 6. Ditch the store bought cleaners.
 There are SO many different cleaners out there that are laced with the most toxic and deadly ingredients.
 While sure we may want to do a good bleach clean after everyone in our home has the flu (if that makes you feel better) but cleaning with these items regularly is awful.
-There are SO many good and natural cleaning solutions.
 It's cheaper and healthier to make your own cleaners or to search for the best plant based ones that you can fine.
-Put some vinegar in a spray bottle and hydrogen peroxide in another and spray one on top of the other and you have yourself a natural disinfectant!
+We use the Thieves Household cleaner in our home!
+It has outperformed Clorox in many experiments.
+You can grab a Thieves home cleaning kit here!

 7. Choose organic if you can.
 Choosing an item labeled "natural" doesn't always mean anything because there are no guidelines or standards that are required for a product to have that label.
 However anything that is USDA certified organic is completely organic and much better for you.
 Produce is the place to start if your budget allows for some organic items, as it is the dirtiest of all.
 Not only do you rid your food of pesticides and toxins, but organic produce has recently been proven to contain a higher value of nutrients and antioxidants.